Are Exact Match Domains Still Worth Buying for SEO?

 Google's EMD Penalty

 In 2012 Google launched a specific algorithm update targeting low-quality exact match domains.
-The days of ranking just because your domain matched a search query are over—for good.
+The days of ranking just because your domain matched a search query are over.
+For good.

 Diluted Brand Signals